D9ping/IpAddressExpress/README.md

 No, PublicIpChangeDetector is still in development.
 Compiling the binary yourself can create a more optimized binary for the processor you are using.

-###### What features still needs to be implemented?
-TODO's:
- - Allow to temporary disable a public ip service instead of avoiding forever.

 ## Support